N. Korea preps nuclear site demolition despite US summit doubts - Journal du Cameroun

 – ‘Game of chicken’ –

-He said the destruction of the Punggye-ri test site would win Pyongyang international sympathy even if the summit collapses.
+He said the destruction of the site would win Pyongyang international sympathy even if the summit collapses.

 “North Korea can say to the international community that it did its best to achieve denuclearisation through negotiations but was pressured by the United States and couldn’t do it,” he said.

-A handful of foreign journalists, including from South Korea, were invited to attend the demolition ceremony.
+A handful of foreign journalists from China, the US, Britain, Russia and South Korea were invited to attend the demolition ceremony.

-Reporters from China, the US and Russia departed on a charter flight from Beijing on Tuesday for the North Korean city of Wonsan.
+They set off from the North Korean city of Wonsan late Wednesday afternoon, according to tweets from journalists within the group who added they were unlikely to have any internet or mobile phone coverage until they return to the city.

-From there they are expected to travel for some 20 hours up the east coast by train and bus to the remote test site — a vivid illustration of the impoverished country’s notoriously decrepit transport infrastructure.
+They are expected to travel for some 20 hours by train, bus and finally a short hike to the remote test site — a vivid illustration of the impoverished country’s notoriously decrepit transport infrastructure.

-South Korean journalists were initially left off the flight because they were not granted permission by Pyongyang.
+The South Korean journalists were only allowed to attend at the last minute by Pyongyang on Wednesday.

-But on Wednesday Seoul’s Unification Ministry said they had been allowed to attend at the last minute.
+Seoul scrambled a government passenger jet to ferry them to Wonsan — a rare direct flight between the two countries.

 Agence France-Presse is one of a number of major media organisations not invited to cover the demolition.